Dusk

 Profession: Bounty Hunter

-Hobbies: Animal hunting
+Hobbies: Cooking, Animal hunting

 Skills: tracking and hunting, animal shapeshifting, leatherworking, nature magic